port-labs/port-docs/docs/exporters/bitbucket-exporter/configuration.md

 There are 2 methods to configure the Bitbucket app:

-1. For a `single repository`: Create a `port-app-config.yml` file in it.
+1. For a `single repository`: create a `port-app-config.yml` file in it;
-2. For `all repositories` in the organization: Create a `.bitbucket-private` repository in the organization and create a `port-app-config.yml` file in it.
+2. For `all repositories` in the organization: create a `.bitbucket-private` repository in the organization and create a `port-app-config.yml` file in it.

 ### Example `port-app-config.yml`